JaredSystems/blog/src/content/writings/software-best-practices.md

 Notice how I am flexible with the transform callbacks.
 I normalize and sanitize input instead of rejecting it.
 Don't punish the user for bad input, transform it.

-I also have semantic sanity checks in my postgres database.
+I also have normalization sanity checks in my postgres database.
 This isn't part of my SSOT, this is mostly for precaution just in case something wasn't caught through Zod.
 I recommend using check constraints to validate input on postgres.

-### Postgres Semantic Sanity Checks
+### Postgres Normalization Sanity Checks

 ```sql
 ## postgres hard reject unnormalized / unsanitized items